yhggl/pose-model-source/README.md

-this version is not fast
+this version is the best